Like many other tech giants, Apple CEO also wants to meet privately with US President-elect Donald Trump.

 Apple CEO Tim Cook - Photo: AFP

-On the evening of December 13 (US time), US President-elect Donald Trump had a private meeting with Apple CEO Tim Cook at the Trump family's Mar-a-Lago estate in Florida, Reuters news agency quoted a source as saying.
+On the evening of December 13 (US time), US President-elect Donald Trump had a private meeting with Apple CEO Tim Cook at the Trump family's Mar-a-Lago estate in Florida, Reuters news agency quoted a well-informed source.

-Mr Trump will take office as US president in January 2025.
-While campaigning in October, Mr Trump said he had received a call from Mr Cook over concerns about financial penalties imposed by the European Union on the US iPhone maker.
+Mr. Trump will take office as president of the United States in January 2025.
+While campaigning in October, Mr. Trump said he received a call from Mr. Cook about concerns about financial penalties imposed by the European Union on the American iPhone maker.

 European regulators have launched a series of investigations into major tech companies in recent years, aiming to curb their power and ensure a level playing field for smaller rivals.